onc-healthit/api-resource-guide/docs/g10-criterion.md

 ### Patient Authorization Revocation
 ???+ quote "**Regulation text at § 170.315(g)(10)(vi)**"
-    (vi) Patient authorization revocation.
-A Health IT Module’s authorization server must be able to revoke and must revoke an authorized application’s access at a patient’s direction within 1 hour of the request.
+    (vi) *Patient authorization revocation*.
+A Health IT Module's authorization server must be able to revoke and must revoke an authorized application's access at a patient's direction within 1 hour of the request.

 <!-- $ref{g-10:CCG["Paragraph (g)(10)(vi) Patient authorization revocation"], tabbed} -->
 ??? quote "*Clarifications included in the (g)(10) CCG that apply to paragraph § 170.315(g)(10)(vi)*"